-Instructions on arriving in Finland from Ukraine
+Instructions for those who have arrived in Finland from Ukraine

 - If you have a residence permit granted on other grounds, read the instructions on the municipality of residence page.